 Despite powerful efforts made by non-profit organizations such as Vision Zero, California still averages about 113 cyclist deaths per year, which is significantly over the national average, especially in states like Delaware, which averages about 2 deaths a year.

 Though Los Angeles has made a slight effort towards increasing bike safety by improving streets and bike lanes, it is still stressful to constantly check for passing traffic.
 Nor do these efforts account for human error.
 Bike accidents in Los Angeles occur way too often.
-Consulting with a personal injury attorney at West Coast Trial Lawyers is always recommended before talking to your insurance company.
-The bicycle accident attorneys are always here to answer any questions you may have about bicycle accident claims and available damages.

 One of the most well-known bike paths in Los Angeles is Griffith Park.
 Famous for its diverse terrain, these pathways offer several types of land to satisfy various riding styles.
 For example, for a tranquil cruise around the park, the Crystal Springs Drive and Zoo provides an easy space for relaxed riding.